quasi-coherent/tern/README.md

 Embedded migrations are prepared, built, and ran off a directory living in a Rust project's source.
-These stages are handled by three separate traits, but implementing any of them is generally not necessary.  `tern` exposes derive macros that supply everything needed:
+These stages are handled by three separate traits, but implementing any of them is generally not necessary --  `tern` exposes derive macros that supply everything needed to satisfy them.

-* `MigrationSource`: Given the required `source` macro attribute, which is a path to the directory containing the migrations, it prepares the migration set that is required of the given operation requested.
+* [`MigrationSource`]: Given the required `source` macro attribute, which is a path to the directory containing the migrations, it prepares the migration set that is required of the given operation requested.
-* `MigrationContext`: Generates what is needed of the context to be an acceptable type used in the `Runner`.
-It has the field attribute `executor_via` that can decorate a field of the struct that has some `Executor`, or connection type.
+* [`MigrationContext`]: Generates what is needed of the context to be an acceptable type used in the [`Runner`].
+It has the field attribute `executor_via` that can decorate a field of the struct that has some [`Executor`], or connection type.
 The context can build migration queries and run them.

 Put together, that looks like this.